 Each fellow must successfully complete an ACGME accredited residency in ophthalmology prior to July 1st of their first year of fellowship.
-The following must be provided to Dr. Realini's administrative assistant on or before July 1st of the first year of fellowship training: MD Diploma, Internship certificate of completion, Residency certificate of completion, Current ACLS card, Current immunization record, and Copy of the West Virginia Medical License before July 1st of their first year of fellowship training.
+The following must be provided to Dr. Realini's administrative assistant on or before July 1st of the first year of fellowship training: MD Diploma, Internship certificate of completion, Residency certificate of completion, Current ACLS card, Current immunization record, and Copy of the West Virginia Medical License.
+The fellow must obtain a West Virginia Medical License before July 1st of their first year of fellowship training.
 The fellow must have a current ACLS certification prior to starting fellowship.
 This certification must be kept current throughout fellowship training.
 Failure to comply with this policy will result in suspension from the program.